What you’ll need

 Fasten off and weave in loose ends.

-If you want to make every round with a different color as you can see in the photo above, I recommend my favourite technique.
+If you want to make every round with a different color as you can see in the photo above, I recommend my favorite technique.
 You will finish the last slip stitch of each round grabbing the color of the next round.
 You might have to tug gently on the yarn end of the first color to keep the loops from getting too big.
 After you have finished, weave in the loose ends.

 Print out this blocking template.
 It will help you make your snowflakes symmetrical.
 Tape it on your blocking board and then cover it with plastic wrap.